Madampi: Production

-Filming was completed on 4 June 2008 in Ottapalam.
+The filming was completed on 4 June 2008 in Ottapalam.
 Mohanlal had 47 days of shoot.

 Soundtrack

 The film has four songs composed by M. Jayachandran.
 The lyrics are by Gireesh Puthenchery and Anil Panachooran (Jeevitham Oru).
 The songs "Amma Mazhakarinu" and "Kalyanakacheri" were chartbusters.

 Box office

 The film collected ₹1.37 crore from 61 screens in its first weekend (3 days) from Kerala.
-The film was made on a budget of ₹ 3.5 crores.
-The film got ₹ 1 crore 90 lakhs as distribution share, ₹ 1 crore 8 lakhs as satellite and video rights, ₹ 9 lakhs as audio rights and ₹ 25 lakhs as overseas right.
+It was made on a budget of ₹ 3.5 crores.
+The film got ₹ 1 crore 90 lakhs as distribution share, ₹ 1 crore 8 lakhs as satellite and video rights, ₹ 9 lakhs as audio rights, and ₹ 25 lakhs as overseas right.
 It got a gross collection of ₹ 7.5 crores within 30 days.
 The film collected ₹100 million in total.
-The movie ran more than 100 days in major centres.
+The movie ran for more than 100 days in major centres.
 Madampi became one of the highest-grossing Malayalam films of the year.